 Permanent exclusion from school – This procedure is carried out by the Headteacher and through the appropriate Governors’ panel, in accordance with DCSF and Hertfordshire County Council guidance, for repeated serious misconduct or possibly for one-off misconduct of exceptional seriousness.

 The school will endeavour to work with parents and outside agencies to balance the use of sanctions with support strategies for students where appropriate.
 This may include a Pastoral Support Programme where repeated misdemeanours have placed a student in danger of permanent exclusion from school

-Students must complete the reflection room timetable of allocated work for the day (including morning reflection and community service) and get actively involved in the 3Rs process
+Students must complete the reflection room timetable of allocated work for the day.

-Failure to comply with the reflection room rules and expectations can lead to a fixed term exclusion for persistent defiance.
+Failure to comply with the reflection room rules and expectations can lead to a suspension for persistent defiance.

 Reports and PSPs

-Students will be placed on report when their behaviour is persistent and will move through the report system outlined below.
+Students will be placed on report when their behaviour is persistent, or if there is a one-of situation, and will move through the report system outlined below.
 Our team will work closely with parents and our students to set targets and offer the most appropriate support to remove any barriers to success.

 - Form tutor report – 2-4 weeks